thilinarmtb/NekBench/README.md

 - `lx1`, `lelt`, `lp`, `lpmin`, `lpmax` and `lxd` in your case's `SIZE` file should have integer expressions initializing them i.e., you can't have something like `parameter(lelt=lelg/lpmin + 4)`, If this is the case, sed substitution fails (We will support these expressions in future).

+### Notes

+1. Since, tag value is used as the unique identifier for a run within a machine, it does not make sense to have multiple tag values.
+Also, NekBench is run only in a single machine so it does not make sense to have multiple machine parameters as well.